-The financial statement of the ETF as at January 13, 2023 has been prepared in accordance with International Financial Reporting Standards for such financial statement.
+The financial statement of each ETF as at January 12, 2024 has been prepared in accordance with IFRS Accounting Standards relevant to preparing such financial statement.

-The financial statement was authorized for issue by the board of directors of the Manager on January 13, 2023.
+The financial statements were authorized for issue by the board of directors of the Manager on January 12, 2024.